brainhack-school2023/laines_project/README.md

 ## Deliverables
 - Preprocessing pipeline for training/testing nnU-net in MS lesions
-- Model for segmenting lesions in Github repository
 - Preliminary results of the MS lesion segmentation in the SC using 2D nnUnet.
+-
-- Jupyter notebook for data analysis
+- Jupyter notebooks for data analysis

 ## Conclusion
 -   The segmentation of MS lesions in the spinal cord is a challenge: